 Progesterone has a calming effect on the brain and nervous system and can work wonders for menopausal women who can’t sleep due to hot flashes and hormone deficiencies.
 I like to use natural progesterone cream or liquid drops to improve progesterone levels.

-Too little estrogen will cause hot flashes and insomnia however too much estrogen will also cause insomnia.
+Too little estrogen will cause hot flashes and insomnia however, too much estrogen will also cause insomnia.
 It’s important to get your levels checked so we know which of the three estrogens your body makes are imbalanced.

-If your blood sugar levels drop to low when you are sleeping then your adrenals may release adrenalin which wakes you up and then it’s hard to fall back asleep.
+If your blood sugar levels drop too low when you are sleeping then your adrenals may release adrenalin which wakes you up and then it’s hard to fall back asleep.
 It’s best to eat something small in that scenario which usually puts you back to sleep.

 What about thyroid hormones?

 If you are hypothyroid then insomnia is a common symptom.
 Thyroid hormone is important for proper serotonin and melatonin metabolism so it can be difficult to sleep if your thyroid levels are low.

 Too much thyroid hormone increases your metabolism and makes you anxious so you’ll have difficulty sleeping.
 It also creates blood sugar and adrenal imbalances which compound the problem.